happythenewsad/530project/docs/writeup.md

 Not all models used included confidence values, so we focused on recording and optimizing binary accuracy.

-Investigating other scoring metrics may prove fruitfal, but this is out of scope of the project.
+Investigating other scoring metrics may prove fruitful, but this is out of scope of the project.

 Baselines